Yay! You’re running Broad Street! Good for you! Let the celebration begin … after you cross the finish line.

 4. You haven’t trained in it.

 You may be rolling your eyes at the rest of this list, but this is a legitimate concern.
-Most of you are probably headed over to the Convention Center today or tomorrow to pick up your bibs and shirts.
+Soon enough, most of you will head over to the Convention Center to pick up your bibs and shirts.
 Since your training runs are over by now, you won't have the opportunity before race day to try out the race shirt on a long-distance run.
-Most seasoned runners and running coaches caution against wearing untested gear on race day; you won't know until it's too late whether a shirt or shorts or socks will cause you to chafe of bring on blisters.
+Most seasoned runners and running coaches caution against wearing untested gear on race day; you won't know until it's too late whether a shirt or shorts or socks will cause you to chafe or bring on blisters.
 It's always best to run the race in the same clothes you trained in.

 5. Your spectator friends won’t be able to find you.

 Another legit concern!
 Since 90 percent of the people who run Broad Street either won't read this post or won't heed its warnings, lots of people show up on race day in the race shirt.
-This makes for a monochrome sea of one color: this year, a somewhat nondescript light gray.
+This makes for a monochrome sea of a single color.
 So if you have friends or family coming out to cheer you on, wearing the same shirt as everyone else makes their job that much harder.
 Opt for something bright and bold (again if that's what you trained in) so you stand out.